the-mainak-banerjee/magnifier/README.md

 - User can add a note to a folder by clicking on the folder icon on a notes card.
 Either they can create a new folder or select a folder from a list.
 - On the folder page user can see all the folders.
 And `View` button on the folder card will redirect the user to the notes page where the user can only see the notes inside that folder.
 - User can also edit the name of a folder and delete a folder.
+- You Can also search notes based on their title & description.

 ### `Profile`